Kubernetes Deployment

 kubectl port-forward svc/dvara-server 8080:8080 &

-curl http://localhost:8080/status
+curl http://localhost:8080/actuator/health

 From Local Chart

-helm install dvara charts/dvara/ \
+helm install dvara charts/meridian/ \

 --set secrets.mockProviderEnabled=true